ivarsaris/PoolDrillz-MS2/README.md

 [User stories](userstories.md)

+### Mockup

+I created a [mockup](https://ivarsaris.wixsite.com/pooldrillz) using Wix.
+I did this to decide how to style the application.
+The layout of the mockup adapts to both desktop and mobile.
+For some reason, the mockup isn't responsive when using chrome developer tools using the device toolbar.
+However, the layout is responsive on a mobile phone.

 ### Design

 PoolDrillz is a simply designed application.
 The main purpose of this project was to build an application that connects to a database.
 The user can use this application to perform C.R.U.D. operations.

-#### Navigation

-All pages of the application can be accessed with one click from anywhere in the application.
-On larger screens, the links are found in the navbar on top of the screen, and in the footer.
-On smaller screen only in the footer.
-I choose this because to have both a footer and a navbar at the top showing would take up too much screen space.
+The main pages of the application can be accessed with one click from anywhere in the application.
+The links are found in the navbar on top of the screen, and in the footer.
+I choose to use a sticky navbar, so it's always displayed on top of the screen.
+The navbar collapses on smaller screens, so it doesn't take up too much space.
+The user doesn't need to scroll up to the top to navigate to another page.

-#### Color

-Neat colors that don't distract.
-This was my principle thought when choosing the color scheme for this application.
-I didn't want the colors to distract from the content and layout.
-It had to look classy and clear.
-For this reason, I choose the following colors.
-The navigation bar and footer are dark blue (#393a4c).
-The add exercise button has the same color.
-The other buttons are standard blue and red from Materialize.
-All text on the white background is black.
-All other text is white.

-#### Font
+The footer is stuck to the bottom, so it doesn't take up screen space when the user is scrolling through a page.

+I started with blue(#0875c3) and orange(#FFA400) as the only colours used in the application.
+After a while, I decided that it was a little boring and I wanted to add some more colours.
+I checked my favourite colour website [color-hex](https://www.color-hex.com/) to see which colors compliment orange and blue.
+Pink( #ff005b), and light green(#00ffa4) were recommended.
+I used these colours throughout the application.
+I also made the background of certain sections and of the exercise colums grey.
+I did this because I thought the whole application was looking a little white.

+I placed all forms in the center of the page.
+This because the forms are the most important part of the page.
+The attention needs to go there immediately.
+The same goes for the exercise information in the viewexercise template.
+The user can go straight back to the exercises page from the viewexercise and editexercise template with a button.

 I used Helvetica as font throughout the application.
 This for the simple reason that it's easy to read, and it looks neat as well.

-### Mockup

-I created a mockup using [Wix](https://ivarsaris.wixsite.com/pooldrillz)
+## Technologies used

+The application has been made using the following Technologies:

+* **HTML5** - Coding language used for creating the content and structure of the website
+* **CSS** - Coding language used for styling the content
+* **Python3** - Dynamic, object oriented programming language
+* **Flask** - Open source Python framework used for building web applications
+* **jQuery** - Used to simplify JavaScript for display purposes
+* **MongoDB** - Online open source document oriented database
+* **Google Chrome** - Used as browser and for developer tools
+* [**Materialize**](https://materializecss.com/) - Framework library used for display, styling and icons
+* **Git** - Used for version control
+* [**Github**](https://github.com/) - Used to host the repository for the application
+* [**Heroku**](https://www.heroku.com/) - Used to deploy the application

+## Development process

+I made the backed functionalities before I added the styling.
+I started with the [Code Institute template](https://github.com/Code-Institute-Org/gitpod-full-template) for working in Gitpod.
+I created a repository in GitHub and linked this to the template.
+I had debug set to True throughout the development process.
+I changed it to false upon deployment in order to make sure no sensitive data could be retreived.
+I set my sensitive environment variables in Heroku settings, so they can't be retreived.

 ## Features